Beta-keto L-gulonate decarboxylase

-Chromosome 11 open reading frame 54 (C11orf54) is a protein that in humans is encoded by the C11orf54 gene.
-The "Homo sapiens" gene, C11orf54 is also known as PTD012 and PTOD12.
-C11orf54 exhibits hydrolase activity on p-nitrophenyl acetate and acts on ester bonds, though the overall function is still not fully understood by the scientific community.
+Beta-keto L-gulonate decarboxylase is a protein that in humans is encoded by the gene BKGD (previously C11orf54).
+BKGD exhibits hydrolase activity on p-nitrophenyl acetate and acts on ester bonds, though the overall function is still not fully understood by the scientific community.
 The protein is highly conserved with the most distant homolog found is in bacteria.

 Gene

-C11orf54 is located on chromosome 11 at 11q21.
-Common aliases of the gene are PTD012 and PT0D12.
-The gene consists 13 exons and spans 23730 bp.
-C11orf54 is flanked by TAF1D and MED17.
+BKGD is located on chromosome 11 at 11q21.
+The gene consists of 13 exons and spans 23730 bp.
+BKGD is flanked by TAF1D and MED17.

 mRNA

-The protein ester hydrolase c11orf54 exists as a monomer and is composed of 315 amino acids.
-There are 6 isoforms for C11orf54.
+The protein ester hydrolase BKGD exists as a monomer and is composed of 315 amino acids.
+There are 6 isoforms for BKGD.
 See table 1.